Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method

 \subsubsection{Generalization Bounds for Multi-class Classification}

-Generalization error bounds are used to provide guarantees for the generalization ability of the learned classifier. \cite{koltchinskii2002empirical} provides data-dependent generalization bounds for multi-class classification based on margins. \cite{cortes2013multi} further develop these bounds with multiple kernels.
+Generalization error bounds provide theoretical guarantees for the generalization ability of a learned classifier. \cite{koltchinskii2002empirical} provides data-dependent generalization bounds for multi-class classification based on margins. \cite{cortes2013multi} further develop these bounds with multiple kernels.
 To accommodate the scenario with a large number of classes, data-dependent generalization error bounds with a mild dependency on the number of classes have also been studied \cite{lei2019data}.
 The aforementioned bounds primarily focus on flat structures.
 In the context of hierarchical structures, \cite{babbar2016learning} proposes a multi-class, hierarchical data-dependent generalization error bound for kernel classifiers in large-scale taxonomies.